ccs282/adv_env_econ_24/empirical/README.md

 - Transform `verified_emiss` to a numeric variable (keeping the name).
 If `verified_emiss` is one of `c("Excluded", "Not Reported")`, set it to `NA`.

 <details>
-<summary> If you cannot solve this task: Click here to access the data checkpoint. </summary>
+<summary> If you cannot solve this task or prefer to skip it: Click here to access the data checkpoint. </summary>

 The data set after this task should look like this: [./data/zaklan_replication/checkpoints/clean_eutl.csv](./data/zaklan_replication/checkpoints/clean_eutl.csv)